purcell/icfpc2023/README.md

 # Solo entry for [ICFP Contest 2023](https://icfpcontest2023.github.io/)

 I entered the contest again this year, with team name "sanityinc".
-For a change I used [OCaml](), which I used a little two years ago, and wanted to revisit.
+For a change I used [OCaml](), which I worked with a little two years ago, and wanted to revisit.

 Check out [bin/main.ml](./bin/main.ml) for the full 130-ish lines of code.
 This was enough to be in the 80th percentile of teams by the end